ZK9XW3/book-exchange/README.md

   - change the owner of the www folder
     - `chown -R www-data:www-data www`

-- If you can't create a file on your local machine :
+- If you can't createUser a file on your local machine :
   - You might need to change the owner of your backend directory on your local machine too
     - `sudo chown -R $USER:$USER backend`